clarafy/covariance-dictionary/README.md

 #### Douglas-Rachford (DR)

 (Coming soon.
-Very similar in formulation to ADMM, but for some problems in signal processing, like [phase retrieval](https://www.osapublishing.org/josaa/abstract.cfm?uri=josaa-19-7-1334) the literature suggests it works better.)
+Very similar to ADMM, but for some problems in signal processing like [phase retrieval](https://www.osapublishing.org/josaa/abstract.cfm?uri=josaa-19-7-1334) it seems to works better.)

 #### Alternating Least-Squares (ALS)